 It’s hard to express just how thrilled we are to welcome you back to share the joy of live choral music once again.
 There is a special magic that occurs during a live concert, where both singers and audience are active participants in experiencing great music.
 I’ve experienced this magic many times and the choir and I can’t wait to make you part of it during our 21/22 season of five outstanding concerts.

 We begin on December 5, 2021 with the most-loved of all choral masterpieces, Handel’s Messiah, performed with choir, soloists and orchestra in the splendid surroundings of Guelph’s Basilica of Our Lady Immaculate.
 Then we present our holiday favourite for the whole family, A Festival of Carols.
 Like our other winter and spring concerts, this will be performed in three different venues in Toronto, the Niagara region and Guelph/Elora.

-In February, we invite you to be transported by the soul-stirring Requiems of Gabriel Fauré and Maurice Duruflé.
-Then in April you can experience the deep, rich sonorities of the Russian Orthodox tradition in Rachmaninoff’s Vespers also known as the All-Night Vigil.
-Finally, in May we have a truly special event celebrating the choral music of Canadian composer Timothy Corlis, which I guarantee you will find to be both appealing and beautiful.
+In April, we invite you to be transported by the soul-stirring Requiems of Gabriel Fauré and Maurice Duruflé.
+Then in May we have a truly special event celebrating the choral music of Canadian composer Timothy Corlis, which I guarantee you will find to be both appealing and beautiful.

 Let the music begin!

 Thank you both for the first and extraordinary breath of Christmas to come!

 That was an absolutely magical evening, one neither Ben nor I shall ever forget.
 The Edison singers are truly a gift, choral music of a grace and reach that we don’t generally hear in Canada.
 The performance took us all back to our childhoods, our grounding, our foundations, and the essence of who we are.

 It is so perfect to have exceptional artistry opening the door for Christmas celebration.”